pomonam/kronfluence/DOCUMENTATION.md

 **I get different factors each time I run the code.**
 This is expected as we sample labels from the model's prediction when computing covariance and Lambda matrices.
 Using `use_empirical_fisher=True` could make the process more deterministic.
-Moreover, different hardware might compute different eigenvectors when performing Eigendecomposition.
+Moreover, different hardware might compute different eigenvectors when performing eigendecomposition.

 **How should I select the batch size?**
 You can use the largest possible batch size that does not result in OOM.
 Typically, the batch size for fitting Lambda